fachrizfx/GoldML/README.md

-# Laporan Proyek Machine Learning - Fachriz
+# Laporan Proyek Machine Learning
+This project is a part of Dicoding's Applied Machine Learning Class Project.

 ## Domain Proyek